Seek Returns logo

 0.00

-APH vs. UBER: A comparison of their D/E Ratio against their respective Hardware, Equipment & Parts and Software - Application industry benchmarks.
+APH vs. UBER: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Electronic Equipment, Instruments & Components and Ground Transportation industry benchmarks.

 APH